Nigeria confirms 1st case of new virus in sub-Saharan Africa

 Most African airlines with direct flights to China quickly suspended them, and countries activated surveillance and quarantine measures.

-Many had experience with trying to prevent the spread of the devastating West Africa Ebola outbreak that ended in 2016, and global health experts now point to that as a sign of preparedness in this outbreak.
+Many had experience with trying to prevent the spread of the devastating West Africa Ebola outbreak that ended in 2016.
+Global health experts point to that as a sign of preparedness in this outbreak.
 The Africa CDC was created in response to the Ebola outbreak, and many countries established public health institutes.

 Nigeria was praised for quickly containing cases when the Ebola outbreak reached there in 2014 after an infected man from Liberia landed in Lagos.
-Nineteen people were infected and seven died, but officials were praised for effective public awareness campaigns and strong leadership.
+Nineteen people were infected and seven died, but officials were praised for effective public awareness campaigns.

-“We have worked very hard to strengthen our systems in preparedness for this outbreak,” the director of the Nigeria Center for Disease Control, Chikwe Ihekweazu, tweeted.

 Nigeria is also currently dealing with an outbreak of Lassa fever — an indication of the health challenges that many African nations face.